 In making decisions as to whether to publicise a facial composite or not, the police operator will ask the creating-witness to assess final composite quality.
 For this paradigm, following construction, each participant-witness rates their composite for likeness to their memory of the culprit.
 These ratings are compared to those provided by independent assessors – highly familiar with the person the composite is supposed to depict, so as to provide a more objective recognisability measure.
 These ratings serve as a proxy for the more ecologically valid method of asking people familiar with the culprit to attempt to name the composite.
 However, assessor ratings correlate with naming rates suggesting they are essentially measuring the same construct 42.
 They also positively correlate with adult, but not child participant-witness creator assessments of quality 8.

 In summary, this paradigm employs an independent measures design.
 The first factor is participant role - participants are allocated to either the participant-witness composite creating group or the non-composite creating control group.
 The second factor is culprit presence - participants are presented with a culprit-present video line-up containing the culprit viewed in the original crime scene video, or a culprit-absent line-up in which the culprit is replaced by an additional foil.
 A third factor, if varied, is the delay between viewing the crime scene video and the line-up.
 The primary dependent variable is line-up accuracy.
-Within the participant-witness composite-creating group, a correlational design measures the relationship between ratings of composite-culprit similarity provided by participant-witnesses and independent assessors.
+Within the participant-witness composite-creating group, a correlational design measures the relationship between ratings of composite-culprit similarity provided by participant-witnesses and independent assessors, some of whom should be acquaintances of the culprit.
 The relationship between the composite-culprit similarity ratings and video line-up accuracy is also examined.

 PROTOCOL: Procedures involving human participants were approved by the University Research Ethics Committee of the University of Greenwich, following guidelines issued by the British Psychological Society